Sawan Barwal Shatters National Marathon Record in Rotterdam

 Key Points

-- Sawan Barwal sets a new national marathon record at the NN Marathon Rotterdam, breaking a 48-year-old record.
+- Sawan Barwal set a new national record in the marathon at the NN Marathon Rotterdam, clocking 2:11:58, breaking a 48-year-old record.

-- Barwal clocked 2 hours, 11 minutes, and 58 seconds in his first-ever marathon race.
+- Barwal's achievement is notable as the Rotterdam event was his first official marathon race.

-- Gopi Thonakal finished 23rd in the Rotterdam Marathon with a time of 2:13:16.
+- Despite challenging windy conditions in the last 5km, Barwal maintained a steady pace for most of the race.

-- Barwal's achievement marks a significant milestone in his career, transitioning from half marathons to a record-breaking full marathon.
+- Trained by Gopal Thakur, Barwal has a strong background in long-distance running, including half marathons, 5000m, and 10000m races.

-- Trained by Gopal Thakur, Barwal's success is a result of years of hard work and dedication to long-distance running.
+- Barwal's victory marks a significant milestone in Indian athletics, highlighting his dedication and hard work.

-Himachal Pradesh long-distance runner Sawan Barwal on Sunday scripted history as he broke the 48-year-old marathon national record, the longest standing mark in Indian athletics, at the NN Marathon Rotterdam.
+Long-distance runner Sawan Barwal on Sunday scripted history by breaking the 48-year-old marathon national record, the longest standing mark in Indian athletics, at the NN Marathon Rotterdam.

-Barwal clocked 2 hours 11 minutes and 58 seconds to finish 20th in the elite marathon race and erase the previous national record of 2:12:00 which stood since 1978 in Shivnath Singh's name.
+Barwal clocked 2 hours 11 minutes and 58 seconds in a world class field to finish 20th in the elite marathon race and erase the previous national record of 2:12:00 which stood since 1978 in Shivnath Singh's name.

 The other Indian in the fray, Gopi Thonakal finished 23rd as he ran the 42.195km distance with a time of 2:13:16.